WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets permission to owner,groups and others
+script that sets the mode of the file hello